Updated 10/31/2022 for clarity and new information

 2. Degradation Rate

-It might seem ominous, but “degradation” is simply an industry term used to describe the drop in output that all solar panels experience over time.
+Degradation is the industry term used to describe the drop in output that all solar panels experience over time.
 All solar panels degrade, but they don’t all degrade at the same rate.
 In their first year of operation, panels typically undergo short-term degradation ranging from 1% to 3%.
 After that, solar panel performance declines by an average of 0.8% to 0.9% each year.